department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/health-care-use-cases/health-care-appointments.md

 - Verify that if the user has an upcoming appointment, you see a card for the soonest upcoming appointment under the "Health care" header.
 - Verify that the link in the card to “Schedule and manage your appointments” links to the online scheduling tool and the soonest upcoming appointment information matches what is displaying on My VA.
 - Verify that if the user does not have any upcoming appointments, you see text stating as such under the Health care header.
-- Verify that you see secondary links to "Visit My HealtheVet on VA.gov", “Go to your inbox” (only if the user has no unread messages), “Refill and track your prescriptions”, “Request travel reimbursement”, and “Get your VA medical records and lab and test results” that link to their respective pages in My HealtheVet and on VA.gov.
+- Verify that you see secondary links to “Go to your inbox” (only if the user has no unread messages), “Refill and track your prescriptions”, “Request travel reimbursement”, and “Get your VA medical records and lab and test results” that link to their respective pages in My HealtheVet and on VA.gov.
 - Verify that the secondary links appear on the right hand side on desktop if the user has an upcoming appointment or unread messages.
 - Verify that the secondary links appear on the left hand side on desktop if the user does not have any upcoming appointments or unread messages.